 Ad quality and relevance is broken out into three parts:

 Advertising Account History

 Relevance Score is a score based on feedback, engagement and actions tied to each ad.
 The more positive interactions, the higher the relevancy score.
 Ads are given a relevancy score after the first 500 impressions.
-Poor early results can kill an ad’s Relevance Score and increase your ad serving costs.
+Bad early results can kill an ad’s Relevance Score and increase your ad serving costs.

-Relevance Score helps you do two things:
+Relevance score helps you do two things:

 3. Estimated Action Rates